-The courses Insurance Marketing [2530323], Insurance Production [2530324], and Service Management [26327] are offered on demand, according to the students' wishes.
-For further information, see: http://insurance.fbv.uni-karlsruhe.de The module is offered as an extension module to Insurance Management I from summer term 2010 on.
-Students that already began this module have been assigned to the module Insurance Management I.
+The courses Insurance Production [2530324], and Service Management [26327] are offered on demand, according to the students' wishes.
+For further information, see: http://insurance.fbv.uni-karlsruhe.de

+The module is offered as an extension module to Insurance Management I since summer term 2010.